Shaula is a pop-rock singer-songwriter, drummer, shamanic drummer ad spiritual life coach.

 – Age 26, she signed her first contract with a music producer, through which she released her first song “The Irony of Dreams”.

-– Age 28, she spent a month in Zanzibar, Africa working on her EP “Mother Of Creation“.
+– Age 28, she spent a few months in Zanzibar, East Africa working on her EP “Mother Of Creation“.